FreeCAD/FreeCAD-documentation/wiki/Path_Post.md

 -   EDM Cutters
 -   Etc\...

 If only one CNC machine is used, or if all CNC machines share a common Postprocesor, the Path workbench would need to include only a single Postprocessor.
-If a single Postprocessor is inadequate to output G-Code for all target CNC controllers, then multiple Postprocessors must be installed.
+If a single Postprocessor is inadequate to output G-code for all target CNC controllers, then multiple Postprocessors must be installed.

 ## Usage